Frvetz/FS22_SlipDestroysFields/README.md

 - Added that in the game settings it can be set whether every field or only the own field can be destroyed
 - Fixed an issue where the ground was not destroyed when driving backwards

+Changelog Version 1.0.0.4:
+- Stones no longer appear when a wheel slips

 # Tutorial